Harry96444/EasyQuizApplication/README.md

  • Features 🛑

- • Students can give Test🖥️
+ • Students can give Test🖥️ <br>
- • Students can View individual Results 🏆
+ • Students can View individual Results 🏆 <br>
- • Admin can view all students score👥
+ • Admin can view all students score👥 <br>
- • Admin can Set paper📄
+ • Admin can Set paper📄<br>
  • Admin can Edit paper of its choice 📋
  • Admin and Students having different user
     interface.🔐